Patricia Rubisch

 Biography

-I am a PostDoctoral researcher in the group of Melanie Stefan at Medical School Berlin working on computaitonal models of synaptic plasticity.
+I am a PostDoctoral researcher in the group of Melanie Stefan at Medical School Berlin working on computational models of synaptic plasticity.
 My research interest is focused on the biological processes of learning.
-I hope to elucidate the role of temporal and spatial signalling/filters within the plasticity cascades in health and disease.
-My approach uses modelling tools and abstractions in order to translate the highly detailed biologically-plausible models and results into functional learning rules suitable for large network simulations.
+I hope to elucidate the role of temporal-spatial signalling of the various actors within the plasticity cascades in health and disease.
+My approach uses multi-scale models including biochemical reaction system and electrophysiology in order to translate the highly detailed biologically-plausible models and results into functional learning rules suitable for large network simulations.
 I studied functional development in spiking neural networks during my PhD at the University of Edinburgh under supervision of Matthias Hennig.

-I believe that the transfer of knowledge and inter-disciplinary communication is central for the scientific process and reducing boundaries.
+I believe that the transfer of knowledge and inter-disciplinary communication is central for the scientific process.
 Therefore, I try to take part in science outreach and teaching in online accessible courses e.g. Neuromatch.
 At Medical School Berlin, I organise the INBICA Journal Club to facilitate interdisciplinary communication between researchers within the Institute for Neuroscience and Biopsychology for Clinical Application.
-I am also the postdoc representative of the Bernstein Network.
+Science thrives with a good community.
+As the postdoc representative of the Bernstein Network, I try to take a more active role in creating an open and welcoming community with strong peer-support.

 Interests